Israel Police deploying US blacklisted Chinese traffic cameras

 Israel Police said, "The police are acting through all the required means to ensure data security and prevent leakage of information."

-Hikvision said, "It seems that those interviewed in the article are biased and have interests not related to the matter.
+HVI, the importer of Hikvision cameras to Israel, said in response to the report: "It seems that those interviewed in the article are biased and have interests not related to the matter.

-"There is no targeted security problem with Hikvision cameras and it has not been proven that the level of cybersecurity with other cameras in higher.
+"There is no targeted security problem with Hikvision cameras and it has not been proven that the level of cybersecurity with other cameras is higher.

 "Hikvision cameras are popular worldwide, including in Western countries and in Israel due to their very high technological capabilities and their safety and reliability and all at a fair price.